 Here are the three essential rules for proper employment termination:

 These principles are also a good guide for terminating other forms of supply contracts.
 Suppliers come in all shapes and sizes and the separation between the rights of full employee and those of certain other contracted workers, agents, distributors, etc., is not as distinct as many people think.
 Sales agents, for example in Europe especially, have extremely strong rights when it comes to termination of contracts and agreements.
-Franchisees of all sorts, agency staff, and tenants with tied retail agreements with breweries, are among other worker-supplier groups whose rights have significant implications for 'employers' when terminating contracts and agreements.
+Franchises, agency staff, and tenants with tied retail agreements with breweries are among other worker-supplier groups whose rights have significant implications for 'employers' when terminating contracts and agreements.
 Always check the law and follow proper process.
-The consequences for employers and organizations for failing apply correct process when terminating employment or similar contracts are increasingly serious.
+The consequences for employers and organisations for failing to apply correct process when terminating employment or similar contracts are increasingly serious.

 As a matter of philosophy - always try to part as friends, not enemies.
-Nothing is gained by alienating people who already see themselves as victims; negative treatment can prompt them to be vengeful, which does nobody any good at all.
-Also by keeping employment termination and dismissal letters positive you avoid risk of libel or defamation, which carry potential legal liabilities for the employer, irrespective of the circumstances and process of the dismissal itself.
+Nothing is gained by alienating people who already see themselves as victims; negative treatment can prompt them to be vengeful, which does nobody any good.
+Also, by keeping employment termination and dismissal letters positive, risk of libel or defamation is avoided, which carries potential legal liabilities for the employer irrespective of the circumstances and process of the dismissal itself.

 This is a general example of a termination letter.
-UK employers should refer to the process outlined on the dispute resolution summary page which is law effective from 1st October 2004, and also to the samples of disciplinary action and dismissal hearings letters templates below.
+UK employers should refer to the process outlined on the dispute resolution summary page, and seek qualified advice where appropriate.

 Dear Mr/Ms/etc .........